 - 3 tablespoons unsalted butter, melted

-Add blueberries, pure maple syrup (or honey), lemon zest (optional), & lemon juice to a sauce pan over low-medium heat.
+- Add blueberries, pure maple syrup (or honey), lemon zest (optional), lemon juice, & salt (optional) to a sauce pan over low-medium heat.
 Sauté for 5 minutes, gently stirring the berries occasionally.

 - Pour the berries into a heatproof container and allow to cool on the counter or in the fridge while you make the lemon cheesecake filling.

-Add softened cream cheese, plain Greek yogurt, maple syrup, lemon zest, and fresh lemon juice to a mixing bowl, then mix together using electric hand mixer (I mixed mine for 2 minutes on high).
+- Add softened cream cheese, plain Greek yogurt, maple syrup, lemon zest, and fresh lemon juice to a large bowl, then mix together using electric hand mixer (I mixed mine for 2 minutes on high).
 Set this in the fridge while you create the crust.

-Carefully divide the cheesecake mixture evenly among the jars - about 1/3 cup per jar.
+- Carefully divide the cream cheese mixture evenly among the jars - about ⅓ cup per jar.
 Gently shake each jar to help this layer settle evenly.

 If you'd rather not use almonds in the crust, you can add more graham crackers instead.
 Just replace the 5 ounces of almonds with a second 5-ounce sleeve of graham crackers.
 You may want to add another pinch of salt as well.